Jerry-Shaw/Nervsys/README.md

         * Initial function for API
         *
         * It will be called directly when exists.
-        * Data, Authority or more should be checked here before other functions
+        * Data, authority or more should be checked here before other functions
         * are called.
+        *
         * It has the permission to modify the API TrustZone config in the class,
-        * so, one or all keys can be removed once some cases are not matched,
+        * so, one or more keys can be added/removed when some cases are matched,
         * just to avoid some requests which are not permitted.
         *
         * Suggestion: Don't return here, unless it really needs a return.